-Non-Canadian monetary items are translated at the rate of exchange in effect at the balance sheet date.
+Non-Canadian monetary items are translated at the rate of exchange in effect at the Statement of Financial Position date.
 All other assets and liabilities are translated at the rates prevailing when the assets were acquired or the liabilities incurred.
 Gains or losses resulting from such translation practices are reflected in the Statement of Operations and Changes in Fund Balances.